mattsteen14/hall-of-game/README.md

 <!-- ACKNOWLEDGMENTS -->
 ## Acknowledgments

+- [Jak Rhodes-Smith](https://github.com/jakr-s) for helping me with the API.
 - [Mo Ashqar](https://github.com/ashqar) for introducing me to Codecademy in the first place.
 - [Othneil Drew](https://github.com/othneildrew) for the README template.
 - [Choose an Open Source License](https://choosealicense.com)